dieselpoint/groundlist.site/srcdocs/about/README.md

 Groundlist is free.
 Third-parties can integrate with the system and can charge for their services.
 You, as the consumer, can use these premium services if you choose to, or not.

-Groundlist is led by [Chris Cleveland](https://www.linkedin.com/in/clevelandchris/), who currently serves as chairman of the Chicago Republican Party.
+Groundlist is led by [Chris Cleveland](https://www.linkedin.com/in/clevelandchris/), former chairman of the Chicago Republican
+Party and veteran of many political campaigns.